MylesBorins/citgm-diaries/moment.md

 Should ever moment developer install a dupe of grunt-cli on their system?
 Is it weird that running ```npm test``` could potentially run a different grunt-cli than ```grunt test```?

 Currently not sure what the best solution is and moment is not currently being tested by citgm.

+Moment ended up adding grunt-cli to the dev deps and now it is being tested by citgm again!